Welcome to my site! Here’s a little (well maybe a lot) about me.

 While I was a vegetarian I read a lot of books on food production in this country.
 Some of my favorites include: The Omnivore’s Dilemma (I LOVE Michael Pollan and I often call him my Food Guru; AND this book was one of the other reasons I decided to eat meat again), Fast Food Nation, The Dirty Life, and Tomatoland.
 I started to realize that I really do have a passion and love for food.

 I started at Bauman in March of 2014.
 At the age of 31, in June 2014, I was diagnosed with Stage 2b Breast Cancer (DCIS – Ductal Carcinoma In Situ and IDC- Invasive Ductal Carcinoma).
 I underwent 6 rounds of chemo, bilateral mastectomy with immediate reconstruction, and 25 sessions of radiation.
 I also learned that I have the BRCA 1 mutation.
-I will have my expanders traded out for “real” implants this fall.
-Before age 35, I will have an oophorectomy (ovaries and fallopian tubes removed).
+I had my expanders traded out for “real” implants in 2015 and then again for bigger implant in 2016.
+Before the age of 40, I will have an oophorectomy (ovaries and fallopian tubes removed).
 Since my diagnosis, my nutritional focus has changed from eating well to look and feel well, to a focus on eating for survivorship, including eliminating toxins and preventing a recurrence.
 You can read more about my journey with breast cancer on my #teamklb blog.

 Thanks for taking the time to learn about me, I would love to learn more about you.
 Let’s connect!